MariSchn/ETH-Algorithms-Lab-2024/README.md

 <summary>Linear Programming</summary>

 - If the problem asks you to "*round to the nearest integer*", it is probably a linear programming problem.
 This is a very ad-hoc tip, but you would be surprised how often this is the case.

+- CGAL creates all intermediate variables, e.g. if you create variable 1000 but the previous highest you had was 100, all 900 variables in between are also created, greaetly impacting run time.

 </details>